ZweTun/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

      - Perform same 3D cluster assignment as in Forward+.
   3. **Lighting Pass:**
      - For each screen pixel, determine cluster and retrieve lights.
-     - Compute lighting  using G-buffer data
+     - Compute lighting using G-buffer data.
   4. **Final Output:** Display the shaded image.

  ### Debugging via Fragment Shader Visualization